-Sauk Valley Community College (SVCC's) Health Professions utilize local health care facilities for student learning.
-These facilities utilize background checks as a means to protect their clients/patients and have the right to extend the same standard as are set for health care facility employees in matters relating to the welfare of patients and the Standards of the Health Care Facility criteria to students.
+Sauk Valley Community College (SVCC) Health Professions utilize local health care facilities for student learning.
+These facilities utilize background checks as a means to protect their clients/patients and have the right to extend the same standard as are set for healthcare facility employees in matters relating to the welfare of patients and the Standards of the Healthcare Facility criteria to students.
 In the event that a student is denied a clinical practicum by a facility, alternatives for the student will be evaluated.
 In most cases, the student will be required to withdraw from the Health Professions Program.

-The student is responsible for fees associated with the criminal background investigation and providing the requested information to View Point.
+• Nursing program admission is provisional until all criminal background processes are completed.
+The student is responsible for fees associated with the criminal background investigation and providing the requested information to Castle Branch.
 The student will be required to sign a disclosure/release form.
-The criminal background check must be completed, and approval granted by the facility, if applicable.
+The criminal background check must be completed and approval granted by the facility, if applicable.
 Failure to do so will result in admission to the program being rescinded.
-Students who are absent for one semester will be required to be re-checked upon re-admission.
+Students who are absent for one semester will be required to be re-checked upon readmission.